Razor: Removable-blade razors

 The term safety razor was first used in 1880 and described a basic razor with a handle attached to a head where a removable blade may be placed.
 The edge was then protected by a comb patterned on the head to protect the skin.
-In the more modern-day produced safety razors, the comb is now more commonly replaced by a safety bar.
+In modern-day safety razors, the comb is now more commonly replaced by a safety bar.
 There are two types of safety razors, single-edged and double-edged.
 The single-edged razor is essentially a 4 cm long segment of a straight razor.
 The double-edged safety razor is a razor with a slant bar that can be used on both sides, with two open edges.
 The blade on the double-edged safety razor is slightly curved to allow for a smoother and cleaner shave.

-In 1901, the American inventor King Camp Gillette, with the assistance of William Nickerson, submitted a patent for a new variation of safety razor with disposable blades which was patented in 1904.
+In 1901, the American inventor King Camp Gillette, with the assistance of William Nickerson, submitted a patent for a new variation of safety razor with disposable blades, which was patented in 1904.
 One reason was that shaving with a safety razor should be safer and more convenient than shaving with a classic straight razor with a sharp blade.
 The thick grip of these safety razors can be reused.
 Gillette realized that a profit could be made by selling an inexpensive razor with disposable blades.
 This has been called the razor and blades business model, and has become a very common practice for a wide variety of products.

 Many other brands of safety razors have come and gone.
-Much of the competition was based on designing blades that would fit only one style of razor until the blade shape was standardized by the inclusion of a multi-faceted central channel to the blade which would accommodate the various designs of blade securing systems; e.g. three pins, a slender metal bar, etc. Even today, these various securing forms still persist in their variety in DE razors, all accepting the same universal blade design.
+Much of the competition was based on designing blades that would fit only one style of razor until the blade shape was standardized by the inclusion of a multi-faceted central channel to the blade which would accommodate the various designs of blade securing systems; e.g., three pins, a slender metal bar, etc. Even today, these various securing forms still persist in their variety in DE razors, all accepting the same universal blade design.

 Cartridge razors

 Exploiting the same razor and blades business model as pioneered in the early 20th century, cartridge razors were developed in the 1960s and are now the most common form of shaving in developed countries.
-Although designed to have a more ergonomic shape at both the handle and head (including commonly a pivoted head which keeps the blades angled to the skin at a predetermined angle through the shaving motion) the concept is very similar to that of the double edge razor.
-However, here the entire head assembly (known as a cartridge) is removed and disposed of, not just the blade.
-Also, it is common for these cartridge heads to have multiple razor blades set into them, commonly between two and five blades.
+Although designed to have a more ergonomic shape at both the handle and head (including commonly a pivoted head which keeps the blades angled to the skin at a predetermined angle through the shaving motion), the concept is very similar to that of the double-edge razor.
+However, here, the entire head assembly (a cartridge) is removed and disposed of, not just the blade.
+It is also common for these cartridge heads to have multiple razor blades set into them, commonly between two and five blades.

+In 2023, US-based retailers sold 20 percent fewer razor blades than in 2019.